Utilizing the Pharmacy Inventory System in ZIMS

 Select “tramadol” for drug name.
 Write prescription to include a dose (50mg) and dosage as usual.
 Do NOT add the concentration in the box on the lower right.
 ZIMS will indicate “50mg” as the amount administered for each dose.
 Dispensing/usage records should indicate the total number of mg used.
 All usage records for this bottle will be in mg, ensuring your inventory records calculate properly.

-Note: For bottles registered with only mg or only volume starting amounts and no drug concentration/formulation information, but with mixed usage records (some usage in mg and some in ml), the system will not be able to correctly calculate remaining amounts.
 If you see this discrepancy in your inventory records, you will need to go into each usage record and edit it to match the unit of measure that designated when the bottle was registered.
 This editing process can be confusing; contact support@species360.org if you are having problems with these historical records.
 To avoid this problem with new inventory records, consistently register new bottles using the best practice recommendations detailed above.
 You will gain flexibility within the prescribing process, and your inventory records will remain accurate.

 Drug Mixtures/”Drug Cocktails”: